ChenZhongPu/data-structure-swufe/book/src/fundamentals/python.md

 print(num[2:-1])
 ```

-As for the iteration, Python's `for` is convenient:
+As for the iteration, Python's `for` is convenient for iterable objects:

 ```python
 for i in a: